ashwinkaranamraghunath/academic-kickstart-website/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Ashwin Karanam is a PhD Candidate at [Angela Birnbaum Lab](https://sites.google.com/umn.edu/a-birnbaum/), University of Minnesota.
+His research interests include modeling and simulation, pharmacometrics and quantitative clincal pharmacology.
+He also serves as the current Chair of [ISoP Student Community](http://go-isop.org/special-interest-groups-sigs-and-communities/student-community/).